Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 The Blue Spark is an advanced condenser microphone ideal for studio setups as it’s incredibly responsive and provides a great, warm sound.

 Like the Behringer B1, the Blue Spark is a condenser microphone which is great for recording ambient sound, so it’s perfect if you’ve got a guest on your show.
-You can pick the mic for around $240 / £190 with either an XLR or USB/lightning cable.
+You can pick the mic on Amazon US or Amazon UK with either an XLR or USB/lightning cable.

 A range of the best 'advanced microphones' available can be found in this guide.